ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### copy_modeling_ply(source, global_ply_nr=None, sort=True)

-Copy a modeling ply
+Copy a modeling ply.

 * **Parameters:**
   - source: Source object to copy.
   - global_ply_nr: Global ply number to use.
-If 0 the ply is added at the top.
+If 0, then the ply is added at the top.
   - sort: Whether to sort all plies of modeling group after copy.

-    &nbsp;&nbsp; If multiple plies are copied at once it can be useful to sort only once at the end of the copy operation.
+If multiple plies are copied at once, it can be useful to sort only once at the end of the copy operation.
 * **Returns:**
   New instance of modeling ply.